Guidelines for Dispensations for Aircraft to Operate at Adelaide Airport During Curfew Hours

 - propeller-driven aircraft with maximum take-off weight of 34,000 kilograms or less, and that comply with the maximum noise levels in Chapter 3, 5 (other than 5.1.3), 6 or 10 are permitted to operate during curfew periods; and

-- an aircraft involved in an emergency, or otherwise granted a dispensation by the Department of Infrastructure and Regional Development (the Department), is permitted to operate during curfew periods.
+- an aircraft involved in an emergency, or otherwise granted a dispensation by the Department of Infrastructure, Regional Development and Cities (the Department), is permitted to operate during curfew periods.

 1.1 General Principle

 In administering these Guidelines a key consideration will be the avoidance of any circumstances which could compromise the safety or security of an aircraft.